Leaving city of dreams behind, they are cycling home By Ashish Agashe

-There are very few trees to offer shade in the scorching summer along the stretch of Mumbai-Agra national highway as it passes through Maharashtras Thane district, north of Mumbai.
+There are very few trees to offer shade in the scorching summer along the Mumbai-Agra national highway as it passes through Maharashtra's Thane district, north of Mumbai.
 On this road, thousands of migrants are on the move, many of them on bicycles, hoping to pedal their way as far as Gorakhpur in Uttar Pradesh or Kalahandi in Odisha.

 All they want is to leave Mumbai which has become the biggest coronavirus hotspot in the country.
 When lockdown was extended for the first time, a lot of migrant workers simply started walking to their home states.
 But in the last two days, as I and another journalist friend traveled from Thane to Igatpuri in Nashik district, we saw more and more migrants on bicycles.